ilbers/isar/RECIPE-API-CHANGELOG.md

 To build against a distributions snapshot mirror, set `ISAR_USE_APT_SNAPSHOT="1"`.
 The mirror to use is specified in `DISTRO_APT_SNAPSHOT_PREMIRROR` and usually pre-defined in the distro config.

+### Use OE interface to set timestamp for reproducible builds

+The `SOURCE_DATE_EPOCH` (SDE) should not be set globally, but on a per-recipe basis and to meaningful values.
+As a global fallback, set the `SOURCE_DATE_EPOCH_FALLBACK` bitbake variable to the desired unix timestamp.